Down Rounds and Recaps Part 3 – A Deep Dive into Down Rounds

 Your investors have two considerations in view as they negotiate a down round.

-From the investor’s perspective, down rounds require a high level of conviction that they aren’t just throwing good money after bad.
+From the investor’s perspective, down rounds require a high level of conviction that the investor isn’t just throwing good money after bad.

 Their portfolio returns will take a hit as they write down the value of their investment in your startup.